messense/APUE-Learning/README.md

 ## How to build

 Simply run `make` or enter a specific chapter directory and run `make` to build binaries for that chapter.
+Executable binaries will be found inside `bin/` directory categorized by chapter.

 ## License